 Retaining an existing customer is easier and cheaper than acquiring a new one, but the net effect is the same.

-Excerpts taken from The Experience Maker: How To Create Remarkable Experiences That Your Customers Can’t Wait To Share by Dan Gingiss (Morgan James Publishing), available for pre-order now and releasing September 14, 2021.
+Excerpts taken from The Experience Maker: How To Create Remarkable Experiences That Your Customers Can’t Wait To Share by Dan Gingiss (Morgan James Publishing), available on Amazon.
+Dan Gingiss is a customer experience keynote speaker and consultant.